George Sorlie Vaudevelle & Revue Co to Ike Delavale Revue Co ……. p.1

 HUGO’S BUFFALO MINSTRELS

 (1883-92) Brothers Charles, William and James Hugo founded the Buffalo Serenaders in 1883.
 The following year it was being billed as the Buffalo Minstrels and Circle of Accomplished Ladies.
-Managed by Charles Hugo, the troupe toured throughout the Antipodes almost continuously for ten years.
-After his divorce from Priscilla Verne in 1892, Hugo alternated occasional tours with the Hugo Minstrels and other variety companies up until 1898.
+Managed by Charles Hugo, the troupe toured throughout the Australasian region almost continuously for ten years.
+After his divorce from Priscilla Verne in 1892, Hugo alternated occasional tours with his Buffalo Minstrels and other variety companies up until 1898.
 Among the artists engaged were Alf Santley (one of the longest-serving), Dave Gardner, Millie Herberte, James Craydon, Ted Holland, Alf Moynham, and the Anderson Sisters.

 (1925 – ca. 1930s) Charles “Ike” Delavale put together his own company while working for Harry Clay‘s company.
 Within a short time the troupe became a major attraction on the circuit, and played a major part in the 1926 Christmas pantomime The Old Woman Who Lived in the Shoe.
 Delavale continued leading his own company after moving to the Fullers circuit in 1928, and is known to have still been working in this line of entertainment around Australia and New Zealand in the early 1930s.
 By this time the troupe was known as Ike Delavale’s Metropolitan Star Company.